EazyML/eazyml-client/README.md

 ## API URL
 ### Development
+The development environment supports users in Trial subscription.
 By default the client library uses the development endpoint.
 ```
 https://development.eazyml.com/
 ```

 ### Production
+The production environment supports users that have subscribed to Standard, Deluxe or Premium subscriptions.
 ```
 https://production.eazyml.com/
 ```